-It was not possible to obtain any suitable external statistics to enable these figures to be validated.
+It was not possible to obtain these statistics from the input dataset or to obtain any suitable external statistics.
 As such, Table A4 in the Annex is left blank.

 Aggregate amounts of different types of non-simulated benefits and non-simulated taxes in the input dataset